 #5 Poor Eye Movement

-If your child has trouble tracking movement, such as following an object with their eyes, or has an abnormal eye alignment or movement, then you should take them to see an optician.
-Misalignment can lead to a lazy eye and is ideally treated when the child is as young as possible.
+A more noticeable eye condition warning sign is if your child has trouble tracking movement.
+If your child has troubles such as following an object with their eyes, or they have abnormal eye alignment or movement, then you should take them to see an optician.

-Book An Eye Appointment For Your Child Today
+Book Regular Eye Tests For Your Child At Reynolds & Slater